Som-0619/CampusFix/README.md

-# ATR3 - College Complaint Redressal System
+# CampusFix - College Complaint Redressal System

 A comprehensive complaint management system for colleges with admin dashboard, email notifications, and automated workflows.